Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

 3D Gaussian Splatting~\cite{kerbl20233d} represents a scene as a collection of Gaussians.
 These Gaussians are splatted onto the 2D image plane during rendering.
 Formally, we denote the set of $N$ Gaussians as $\{{G_i}, i=1,2,...,N\}$.
 Each Gaussian $G_i$ is defined as $G_i =(\mathbf{\mu}_i, \Sigma_i, \mathbf{h}_i, o_i)$, where $\mathbf{\mu}_i$ is the 3D position, $\Sigma_i$ is the covariance matrix, $\mathbf{h}_i$ represents spherical harmonics (SH) coefficients associated with the Gaussian, and $o_i$ indicates opacity.
 Each Gaussian contributes to a 3D point $\mathbf{x}$ according to the 3D Gaussian distribution

-The parameters of the Gaussians are then learned from the input views.
 To ensure that $\Sigma_{i}$ remains positive semi-definite throughout optimization, it is decomposed into two learnable components as $\Sigma_{i}=\mathbf{R}\mathbf{S}\mathbf{S}^{T}\mathbf{R}^{T}$, where $\mathbf{R}$ is a rotation matrix and $\mathbf{S}$ stands for a scaling matrix.
 For RGB rendering, the projection from 3D space to a 2D image plane relies on the projection matrix $\mathbf{W}$ to compute the projected 2D covariance matrix

 where $\mathbf{J}$ denotes the Jacobian of the affine approximation of the projection.
 The color of a pixel is obtained by performing alpha-blending as